An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension

 Hence the Lagrangian $L$ can be obtained according to \eqref{L}, yielding the following energy formula, up to a multiplicative constant $\exp(g_0) |p_0|^n$:

 which decays according to

+For $\rho=2$ and $n> 2$, see \cite{Souplet} for the construction in case of a reaction term $|u_x|^n$.
+Moreover, for $\rho=2$ and $n\in (0,1)$, the same energy \eqref{Epoly} with decay \eqref{Edecpoly} was obtained in \cite{Laurencot}.
+See both \cite{Souplet,Laurencot} for a discussion on other values of $n$ and in case of a signed reaction $a|u_x|^{n}$ for some $a\in\mathbb{R}$.
+For an interplay between a gradient and Hamiltonian reaction, i.e. $h(u,u_x)=\epsilon (u^m)_x + u^n$, see \cite{FilaSacks96}.
+For $\rho=2$, the equation \eqref{lap1} is not degenerate and thus the Lyapunov function regular, as solutions of a strict parabolic equation are also regular for $t>0$.
+However, for $\rho\neq 2$, instead of directly obtaining a Lyapunov function which is intrinsic for the degenerate equations, the authors in \cite{Attouchi,Stinner} resourced to viscosity approximations and an associated approximating Lyapunov function.
+See \cite{CIL} for a user's guide on viscosity solutions.

 Since we have not proved any further regularity of the energy $E$, its derivative is also formal.
 For equilibria, $u_t\equiv 0$, the energy $E$ in \eqref{Epoly} is constant, and its derivative $dE/dt$ given by \eqref{Edecpoly} either vanishes or it attains the value $-\infty$ in case the integrand in \eqref{Edecpoly} is not integrable, which means the derivative is not well defined.